medipixel/rl_algorithms/README.md

 ![pong_dqn](https://user-images.githubusercontent.com/17582508/56282434-1e93fd00-614a-11e9-9c31-af32e119d5b6.png)

 **RainbowIQN with ResNet**'s performance and learning speed were similar to those of RainbowIQN.
-Also we confirmed that **R2D1 (w/ Dueling, PER)** converges well in the Pong enviornment, though not as fast as RainbowIQN (in terms of update step).
+Also we confirmed that **R2D1 (w/ Dueling, PER)** converges well in the Pong environment, though not as fast as RainbowIQN (in terms of update step).

 Although we were only able to test **Ape-X DQN (w/ Dueling)** with 4 workers due to limitations to computing power, we observed a significant speed-up in carrying out update steps (with batch size 512).
 Ape-X DQN learns Pong game in about 2 hours, compared to 4 hours for serial Dueling DQN.